thephilip/vindec-nhtsa/README.md

 ## Returns original, vindec object (mutated)
 When the decode method is called on a VIN, it returns the standard vindec decoded object, but it also includes the URL of the API and the response data.
-This is a work in progress.
+I may still sanitize some of the data returned, but I may leave it as-is.
+Any suggestions are greatly appreciated.

 ```javascript
 // create and mutate